WHMCS/developer-docs/mail-providers/index.md

 +++

 Mail Providers determine how WHMCS transmits email to admins and their customers.
+We added this feature in WHMCS 8.0.

 You can learn more about Mail Providers in WHMCS in our [Mail Tab][https://docs.whmcs.com/Mail_Tab] documentation.